thepassle/pwa-helpers/README.md

 #### Using Workbox

-If you're using workbox, make sure you're using `injectManifest`, and copy the code snippet down below into your service worker source file.
-If you're following open-wc recommendations, you can find this file in \<TODO\>.
+If you're using workbox, make sure you're using `injectManifest` mode, and copy the code snippet down below into your service worker source file.

 #### Manual approach